-- Hop on a boat to the Iles d’Hyères, which have the same hot sun and sparkling blue waters of the Mediterranean, but with far fewer people.
-Spend the day exploring Porquerolles or Port-Cros – both picturesque escapes from the madness of the mainland – although maybe avoid Ile du Levant, which is a combination of a military base and a nudist colony.
+- Hop on a boat to the Iles d’Hyères, which has the same hot sun and sparkling blue waters of the Mediterranean, but with far fewer people.
+Spend a day exploring Porquerolles or Port-Cros – both picturesque escapes from the madness of the mainland.

-- Provence-Alps’ artistic associations with the likes of Rénoir, Cézanne and Picasso is much publicised.
-But less often appreciated are its traditional Provençal handicrafts, which can be more thoroughly surveyed and appreciated at the Musée de la Faïence and in Aix-en-Provence’s Tapestry Museum.
+- Provence-Alps’ artistic links with the likes of Rénoir, Cézanne and Picasso is much publicised.
+But less often appreciated are its traditional Provençal handicrafts, which can be truly appreciated at the Musée de la Faïence and Aix-en-Provence’s Tapestry Museum.

-- Follow the trails through the Alpha Wolf Park for a possible sighting of these majestic wild animals who live in packs in the hills.
-Get out the long lens on your camera for the best chance of a great photo.
+- Follow the trails through the Alpha Wolf Park for a possible sighting of these majestic wild animals.
+They live in packs in the hills, so come ready with the long lens on your camera for the best chance of a great photo.

 - In the ‘30s, a quarry undergoing excavation for a castle was abandoned due to rising costs.
-Today, that excavated site is now the audiovisual gallery Carrières de Lumières, where art is projected onto the tunnel walls creating a truly unique art-viewing experience.
+Today, that excavated site is now the audiovisual Carrières de Lumières gallery, where art is projected onto the tunnel walls.
+The result is a truly unique art-viewing experience.

 - Saint-Paul-de-Vence is one of the oldest and most charming medieval towns in the region, but it’s real appeal lies in the modern art galleries you’ll find there.
 Foundation Maeght is a particular highlight.

-Great art, food, the sun and the sea – you probably don’t need any more reasons to spend a summer in Provence, but it does have one more string to its bow: the region is packed full of activities for children to get involved with, so they too, can make the most of the area’s diversity.
-Regardless of where you are staying in Provence-Alps, there’s sure to be something exciting and family-friendly happening nearby.
-A holiday in the mountains could involve sports activities such as horse riding and whitewater rafting, while a break in the farming regions might include a family cycling tour and visits to child-friendly museums.
-The coast, meanwhile, offers diving trips, sandy beaches and – perhaps the pièce de résistance for kids – ice cream.
+Great art, delicious food, the sun and the sea – you probably don’t need any more reasons to spend a summer in Provence, but it does have one more string to its bow: the region is packed full of activities for children to get involved with.
+Regardless of where you’re staying in Provence-Alps, there’s sure to be something exciting and family-friendly happening nearby.

 - Les Bois des Lutins is an adventure park with a difference!
-Features bridges, zip lines and slides through the treetops, there’s a range of gentler activities if you’re bringing younger children along and adults are encouraged to dive right in to the activities too.
+It boasts bridges, zip lines and slides through the treetops, but there’s also a range of gentler activities if you’re bringing younger children along and adults are encouraged to dive right in to the activities too.